 You may recall a few occasions when you saw a slowly moving object high in the sky that might have been a bird or a plane.
 If you initially and unquestioningly took it for a bird, then that was the appearance you saw.
 But if, due to a sound reaching you or the hint of a contrail, you eventually realized that it was a plane, then the appearance changed and now became stable in the way that your first impression was not.
 Your initial judgment was, you might want to say, false.

-The thought-aspect of perception — the bringing of perceived contents into this or that form — is a complex matter, requiring high skill and practiced judgment.
+The thought-aspect of perception — the bringing of perceived contents into this or that form — is a complex matter, sometimes requiring high skill and practiced judgment.
 And it is only this thought that we can evaluate for adequacy or inadequacy, truth or error.
 Eventually — and with reinforcement from our social surroundings — we do reach a stable judgment of some sort about most objects in our immediate environment.
 But even so, we can always deepen those judgments.
 I do not know the woods through which I walk with anything like the insight of a life-long forester.
 Which is to say that I have not yet begun to bring the woods to profound appearance in the way the forester has.

 And then there is the problem inherent in what we might call “collective illusions” or “historical aberrations”.
 Such might be, for example, the contemporary experience of the world’s objects as wholly “out there”, separate from ourselves in a mind-independent way, even though we know very well that we play a role in how they come to appearance.
 This, in fact, is a confusion intimately related to our present discussion.
 So let’s pause for a moment to ask ourselves, “What if the world is not mind-independent?
 What if its essential nature lies in its power of manifestation — its power of coming to real and substantive appearance for percipient beings precisely in terms of their various cognitive capacities, including their sense of touch and other senses, as well as their power of making sense of things?”

-For the student of the evolution of consciousness (Chapter 23), the question is not, “How can anyone arrive at the ‘crazy’ idea that thinking belongs to the warp and woof of the world?” but rather, “How did it happen, in this last brief, historical moment, that we have come, ‘crazily’, to doubt a world humming with the high tension of creative thought?”
+In any case, for the student of the evolution of consciousness (Chapter 23), the question is not, “How can anyone arrive at the ‘crazy’ idea that thinking belongs to the warp and woof of the world?” but rather, “How did it happen, in this last brief, historical moment, that we have come, ‘crazily’, to doubt a world humming with the high tension of creative thought?”

 Is Our Way of Knowing the World Truly Revelatory?